Search the registry

 The Meta-Tools

-Find tools by capability, price, latency, reputation
+Find tools by capability, quality, and reputation

 The Flow